 - An admin must complete the Perform the required admin onboarding tasks for Databricks SQL.

-- Next, an admin can complete the Quickstart: Set up a user to query a table.
+- Next, an admin can complete the Quickstart for admins: Set up a user to query a table.

-- You can complete the Quickstart: Run and visualize a query, which depends upon the Quickstart: Set up a user to query a table.
+- You can complete the Quickstart: Run and visualize a query, which depends upon the Quickstart for admins: Set up a user to query a table.